GuiAlmeida/delivery-drinks/README.md

 ### `npm run build` or `yarn build`

 Builds the app for production to the `dist` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

+## Note

+When using the address of the challenge query the distributor `(PoC): Rua Américo Brasiliense, São Paulo` I noticed that the neighborhood information does not come correct from Google, only when searching for zip code `04715-002` which obtained the response correct.